-- Pu everything in a pot on medium-low heat and count 1 hour from the time it breaks into a boil.
+- Place everything in a pot on medium-low heat and cook for 30 minutes from the time it breaks to a boil.

-- Control that it doesn't simmer too hard or the chicken will go tough.
+- Control that it doesn't simmer too hard or the chicken will turn tough.

 - Remove the chicken breasts and shred the meat.

-- Pass the stock through a sieve and keep 1 litre from it for the ají de gallina.
+- Pass the stock through a sieve/colander and keep 1 litre/4 cups from it for the ají de gallina.

 For the ají de gallina

-- Toast the bread and cut in cubes.
+- Toast the bread and cut it into cubes.

-- Put the bread along with the stock in a blender and blend.
-The stock should be hot to dissolve the bread.
+- Place the bread along with the stock in a blender and blend.
+The stock should be hot to soak the bread.

-- Cook the onion in a pot with vegetable oil on medium heat until it goes translucent, soft and doesn't smell strong anymore.
+- Cook the onion in a pot with vegetable oil over medium heat until it goes translucent, soft and doesn't smell strong anymore.

 - Add the garlic and cook for a minute.